notinu/neptune/docs/doc/gemini/index.md

 ### Accessing wells

-The user can open $9$ of $10$ wells by instead using the following overhangs.
+The user can open $9$ of $10$ columns by using the following overhangs.
 Assuming garbage is distributed uniformly across columns, this results in a $90.00 \%$ chance to access a well with the following $I$.

 <div class="img-row">
   <img src="./10.jpg" alt="Third bag alt, overhang 1" width="150px">